 Should REIT investors fear a drop in retail sales?

-You can attribute some of the slowdown we’ve seen in retail sales to a few things.
+Some of the slowdown we’ve seen in retail sales could be attributed to a few things.
 First of all, autos and other durables increased this year, which may have drawn consumption from other discretionary spending.
 Since the average age of a car on the road is at a record high of about 11.5 years, consumers are finding it makes more sense to buy a new car rather than keep fixing the old one.
-Second, taxes increased for everyone at the beginning of the year—and particularly on high-income earners, who were hit by the payroll tax break expiration and all the new Obamacare surtaxes.
+Second, taxes increased for everyone at the beginning of the year (and particularly on high-income earners, who were hit by the payroll tax break expiration and all the new Obamacare surtaxes).
+That said, the company views the sales we saw in early 2013 as a bit of catch-up, and sales should moderate going forward, as they’ll generally move with GDP growth.

-Location is also a key driver of occupancy rates.
-General Growth Properties (GGP) has malls in attractive locations across the country.
-Initial rents are 14% higher than expiring rents, which shows the power of strong locations.
-Location is one of the things that separates the different retail REITs like Simon Property Group (SPG), Kimco Realty (KIM), and Taubman (TCO).
+Location is also a key driver of occupancy rates, and General Growth (GGP) has malls in attractive locations across the country.
+Last year, their occupancy rate was 96.4%, versus 94.9% the year before.
+GGP expects new leases to earn about 8% to 10% more than expiring leases.
+Location is one of the things that separates the different retail REITs like Simon Property Group (SPG), Kimco Realty (KIM), and Realty Income Fund (O).
 Investors who would prefer to invest in the sector as a whole should look at the Vanguard REIT ETF (VNQ).